Danhayes3008/Wolf-Fabrication/README.md

  ## Authors and Acknowledgments:

+ ### Help with my code:

+ I learned how to add a go back option for my 404SiteConstruction.html page.
+The code i have used on line 14 in the 404SiteConstruction.html page was found at <a href="https://stackoverflow.com/questions/8814472/how-to-make-an-html-back-link">Stack Overflow</a>.
+It was a user called apiguy who provided the imformation.

  ### Images:

  The 3dPrinter.jpeg image is a free to use image i found on google images.
 I have not altered the image from it's original state, but have renamed it for easier storing and searching in my folders.
 The Licance for this image can be found at <a href="https://commons.wikimedia.org/wiki/File:TOSY_Parallel_Robot.JPG">commons.wikimedia.org</a>.
 The use of this image is for education purposes and will not be used commercially.